dpalmigiano/TelegramCouplesBot/README.md

 Advice blocks per partner refresh every ~10 minutes or after 50 messages.
 By default the bot calls OpenAI `o4-mini`.
-If OpenAI is unavailable, it falls back to Groq `openai/gpt-oss-120b`.
-When a caller requests tool use, the provider switches to `groq/compound` and enables the requested tools via the `compound_custom.tools.enabled_tools` payload.
+If OpenAI is unavailable, it falls back to Groq `openai/gpt-oss-120b` (capped at 4096 `max_completion_tokens`).
+When a caller requests tool use—and `GROQ_SYSTEM` is set to `groq/compound` or `groq/compound-mini`—the provider switches to the compound model and enables the configured tool set (`GROQ_ENABLED_TOOLS`, default `web_search,code_interpreter`).
 With both providers disabled, the advice engine falls back to a rule-based summary derived from metric deltas.

 ## Development